History of rail transport: Metal rails introduced

 Cast iron was not a satisfactory material for rails because it was brittle and broke under heavy loads.
-The wrought iron rail, invented by John Birkinshaw in 1820, solved these problems.
-Wrought iron (usually simply referred to as "iron") was a ductile material that could undergo considerable deformation before breaking, making it more suitable for iron rails.
-But wrought iron was expensive to produce until Henry Cort patented the puddling process in 1784.
+The wrought iron rail invented by John Birkinshaw in 1820 solved this problem.
+Wrought iron (usually simply referred to as "iron") was a ductile material that could undergo considerable deformation before breaking, making it more suitable for iron rails, but wrought iron was expensive to produce until Henry Cort patented the puddling process in 1784.
 In 1783, Cort also patented the rolling process, which was 15 times faster at consolidating and shaping iron than hammering.
 These processes greatly lowered the cost of producing iron and iron rails.
-The next important development in iron production was hot blast developed by James Beaumont Neilson (patented 1828), which considerably reduced the amount of coke (fuel) or charcoal needed to produce pig iron.
+The next important development in iron production was hot blast patented by James Beaumont Neilson in 1828, which considerably reduced the amount of coke (fuel) or charcoal needed to produce pig iron.
 Wrought iron was a soft material that contained slag or dross.
-The softness and dross tended to make iron rails distort and delaminate and they typically lasted less than 10 years in use, and sometimes as little as one year under high traffic.
+The softness and dross tended to make iron rails distort and delaminate, and they typically lasted less than 10 years in use and sometimes as little as one year under high traffic.
 All these developments in the production of iron eventually led to replacement of composite wood/iron rails with superior all-iron rails.

-The introduction of the Bessemer process, enabling steel to be made inexpensively, led to the era of great expansion of railways that began in the late 1860s.
+The introduction of the Bessemer process reduced the cost of steel production and led to a great expansion of railways that began in the late 1860s.
 Steel rails lasted several times longer than iron.
 Steel rails made heavier locomotives possible, allowing for longer trains and improving the productivity of railroads.
-The Bessemer process introduced nitrogen into the steel, which caused the steel to become brittle with age.
-The open hearth furnace began to replace the Bessemer process near the end of 19th century, improving the quality of steel and further reducing costs.
+However, the Bessemer process introduced nitrogen into the steel, which caused the steel to become brittle with age, and the open hearth furnace began to replace the Bessemer process near the end of 19th century, improving the quality of steel and further reducing costs.
 Steel completely replaced the use of iron in rails, becoming standard for all railways.
 According to Ozyuksel, the rails were one of the major initiators of the expansion of the steel industry.
 600,000 people across the globe worked in the rail industry in 1907.

 Steam power introduced

-James Watt, a Scottish inventor and mechanical engineer, greatly improved the steam engine of Thomas Newcomen, hitherto used to pump water out of mines.
-Watt developed a reciprocating engine in 1769, capable of powering a wheel.
-Although the Watt engine powered cotton mills and a variety of machinery, it was a large stationary engine.
-It could not be otherwise: the state of boiler technology necessitated the use of low-pressure steam acting upon a vacuum in the cylinder; this required a separate condenser and an air pump.
-Nevertheless, as the construction of boilers improved, Watt investigated the use of high-pressure steam acting directly upon a piston.
-This raised the possibility of a smaller engine, that might be used to power a vehicle and he patented a design for a steam locomotive in 1784.
+Scottish inventor and mechanical engineer James Watt greatly improved the steam engine of Thomas Newcomen, which was used to pump water out of mines.
+In 1769, Watt developed a reciprocating engine capable of powering a wheel.
+It was a large stationary engine: the state of boiler technology necessitated the use of low-pressure steam acting upon a vacuum in the cylinder, and this required a separate condenser and an air pump.
+As the construction of boilers improved, Watt investigated the use of high-pressure steam acting directly upon a piston.
+This raised the possibility of a smaller engine that could be used to power a vehicle, and he patented a design for a steam locomotive in 1784.
 His employee William Murdoch produced a working model of a self-propelled steam carriage in that year.